Skip to content

 The 2-Minute Rule: Fighting Procrastination

-Simply put, procrastination is avoidance.
-We avoid things that make us uncomfortable.
-We avoid things that we fear.
+Simply put, we are motivated to pursue pleasure and reduce discomfort.
+And the motivation to reduce discomfort is stronger.
+Procrastination is a particular response to discomfort, that response being avoidance as a way to temporarily reduce the discomfort.
+Avoidance provides an immediate, albeit inadequate, relief of the discomfort.
 And the more you avoid something, the harder it is to confront.
-It’s like that email you got from an old friend that you were meaning to reply to.
+It’s like that email you got from an old friend to which you were meaning to reply.
 At first you put it off because you weren’t sure what to say (avoidance), then maybe you forgot about it, then you remembered that you hadn’t responded, you then felt bad, and then continued to avoid responding because it was now more uncomfortable because you still don’t know what to say AND you feel bad about it.

 Read more